Tesla, Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Economic stability issues (threat)

 Tesla’s business performance benefits from lower battery costs.
-For example, this external factor translates to affordability of the company’s electric automobile products.
-This PESTEL/PESTLE analysis also considers decreasing renewable energy costs as an external factor that makes Tesla’s products more attractive.
-The business improves as renewable energy solutions become more popular.
+This external factor translates to price reduction opportunities for the company’s electric automobile products.
+This PESTEL analysis also considers decreasing renewable energy costs as an external factor that makes Tesla’s products more attractive.
+The company improves as renewable energy solutions become more popular.
 However, economic stability issues threaten the company’s financial performance, especially in Europe and Asia.
-This part of the PESTEL/PESTLE analysis of Tesla, Inc. highlights major opportunities for growth, despite the threat of economic instability in the remote or macro-environment of the automotive industry.
+This part of the PESTLE analysis of Tesla highlights major opportunities for growth, despite the threat of economic instability affecting the automotive and energy industries.

-Social conditions and trends affect a firm’s remote or macro-environment through employees, customers, and investors.
-This part of the PESTEL/PESTLE Analysis of Tesla Inc. considers how the business aligns with the social trends in its target markets.
+Social conditions and trends affect a firm’s remote or macro-environment through the labor market, customers, and investors.
+This part of the PESTEL analysis of Tesla considers how the business aligns with the social trends in its target markets.
 The company’s managers must ensure that strategies are applied to maximize the business benefits of such external factors.
-The sociocultural external factors important in Tesla’s business are as follows:
+The sociocultural factors important to Tesla’s business are as follows:

 2. Increasing preference for renewable energy (opportunity)